xiaonia/kotlin-web-site/pages/docs/reference/interfaces.md

 # Interfaces

-Interfaces in Kotlin can contain declarations of abstract methods, as well as method implementations.
+<span style="color:red;">Interfaces in Kotlin can contain declarations of abstract methods, as well as method
+implementations.
 What makes them different from abstract classes is that interfaces cannot store state.
-They can have properties but these need to be abstract or to provide accessor implementations.
+They can have properties but these need to be abstract or to provide accessor implementations.</span>

 An interface is defined using the keyword *interface*{: .keyword }